FRAUD RESOURCE CENTER

 Crooks might also offer you an alternative nine-digit number called a CPN (credit privacy number or credit profile number), or direct you to falsely obtain an Employer Identification Number (EIN) from the Internal Revenue Service.
 Using one of those can get you in legal trouble, too.

 And the scammers will charge you a hefty amount for such dangerous advice.
-One outfit that was put out of business by the FTC in 2019 allegedly bilked consumers out of more than $6.2 million since at least 2014 and threatened lawsuits against those who dared to complain.
+One outfit that was put out of business by the FTC in 2019 allegedly bilked consumers out of more than $6.2 million and threatened lawsuits against those who dared to complain.

 - A credit-repair company says it can get bad debt off your credit record, guarantee a better credit score or give you “a new credit identity.”

 - The company tells you to give false information on loan applications.